Postgraduate Course: EU Data Protection Law (LAWS11384)

 8. the sanction for data protection breaches and the challenges of enforcement at the national, regional and global level, with a particular focus on the processing of personal data in the online environment;

-9. various specific contemporary challenges for data protection including cloud computing, data collection through smart devices and the Internet of Things, and Big Data.
+9. various specific contemporary challenges for data protection including cloud computing, data collection through Adtech, tracking and smart devices and the Internet of Things, and Big Data.

 A wide-ranging international approach will be adopted, with contributions sought from students in respect of their own jurisdictions.